GreenThemes/GT-Theme-Customizer-Preview/README.md

 The idea is for Guests to be able to "Try Out" customizing your wordpress theme's options without registering an account.

-** This is ALMOST ready for production use. **
+** This should be ready for production use. **

 Usage:
-A test user is automatically created the first time you visit the customizer username="Test"
+A test user is automatically created the first time you visit the customizer username="Guest"

-A short code is available to automatically let guests login.
+Then use the following Shortcode to create the Guest Login Link.

 [GTCustomizer]Click here to Preview this theme's Customizer[/GTCustomizer]

-After the guests click that link, they are logged in as the "test" user with access to a read-only copy of the wordpress live customizer.
+Clicking on the link, log them in as the "Guest" user with access to a pseduo wordpress live customizer.
+The Dashboard, and WP_Nav bar are blocked to Guest Users.

-A Menu Item is added to the admin bar so they can use the customizer.
+A Menu Item is added to the admin bar so they can also use the customizer previewer.

-TO DO:
-1. There's two places where a static path to wordpress files is set
+Future Features?
-2. Add a theme selector to the customizer.
+1. Add a theme selector to the customizer.
-3. Make some options for changing the default test account's username, and a list of available themes to choose from.
+2. Make some options for changing the default test account's username, and a list of available themes to choose from.
-4. Stop the Test user from modifying their own account.
-OR just allow anon access if that's possible.

-Double and Triple, check the security.

-Note:
+Multi-site Note:
-I'm sure it won't work for you if you don't adjust the static links to the wp includes
+On east subsite you want the Guest user to be able to work, be sure "Guest" user has the Preview Themes role added.

 Feature Requests and saying thanks: